Written by: Alexandre Aja, Franck Khalfoun, Gegory Levasseur

 As I stated before, Thomas has developed a warped sense of affection towards Angela.
 As such, he thinks heís being extremely kind to Angela and is attempting to woo her, despite the fact that he has her leg tied to a table.
 He even sees himself as Angelaís protector, as he takes vengeance on a man who, in a drunken stupor, sexually harassed Angela, who is horrified by such proceedings.
 The most part, Thomas is a fairly creepy horror villain because he genuinely doesnít seem to think what heís doing is wrong.
 Wes Bentley turns in a pretty uneven performance, overall, however, as the character is more effective when heís relegated to low key moments.
 When the script calls for more intensity from the character, Bentley just doesnít ooze enough menace, and I even found myself laughing at some of his more deranged lines.
 Ultimately, though, youíre rooting against him, so the film at least accomplishes that.

 On the other side of the coin, Angela is pretty much your standard horror heroine who has to rely on her own cunning to escape her predicament.
-Weíre really not given a whole lot of information about the character, and Rachel Nichols isnít really given much to do in the script besides be terrified, thwart Thomasís plans, and fill out a tight-fitting dress (which she does admirably).
+Weíre really not given a whole lot of information about the character, and Rachel Nichols isnít really given much to do in the script besides be terrified and thwart Thomasís plans.
 Though the character is written pretty thinly, Nichols does bring enough likeability to the role.
 On the whole, both characters are interesting enough to carry the film, as there are only a couple of other characters in the entire film.

 For a film with such a simple premise, it really does manage to stay thrilling enough to remain interesting.
 The film rarely gives a viewer a chance to catch their breath once the action ramps up.
 Itís at this point where I think you begin to see Ajaís influence, as the film is quickly paced and full of suspense.
 His influence is also apparent in the subject matter, as we once again find a character that is forced to commit extremely violent acts out of preservation, which is something we especially saw in his Hills redux.
 P2 doesnít ooze the grue like that film, however.
 While there is one sequence that features an absolutely brutal death, the gore is parceled out over the course of the film.
 There are certainly some cringe-inducing moments that donít feature a ton of gore, too, which is always nice to see.